Codecademy/docs/content/general/concepts/what-is-graphql/what-is-graphql.md

 ## History of GraphQL

-GraphQL was developed by Facebook in 2012 to address internal issues with their mobile applications.
+[GraphQL](https://graphql.org/) was developed by Facebook in 2012 to address internal issues with their mobile applications.
 As an alternative to typical REST architecture, GraphQL became open-source in 2015.
 Consequently, GraphQL makes data transfers more efficient, network usage for Facebook's mobile applications was drastically reduced.
 As of now, GraphQL has attracted a large number of developers and is becoming increasingly popular for client-server communication.

 ## What is GraphQL?

-GraphQL, an open-source query language as described in [GraphQL](graphql.org)'s official website.
-It allows developers to consume, construct, and create APIs in their own unique way.
+GraphQL is an open-source query language that allows developers to consume, construct, and create APIs in their own unique way.

 ## Why adopt GraphQL?